openvstorage/ovs-documentation/Internals/ALBA/selfhealing.md

 #### Self Healing
 ALBA has built-in self healing functionality.
 In case an ASD is broken, fragments on the ASD will be automatically reconstructed on remaining disks in the Backend.

+The self healing work consists out of several types of maintenance work:

+1. Message delivery (from albamgr to osds & nsm hosts)
+2. Check if available osds are claimed by another env
+3. Rebalancing data (when new nodes/disks are added)
+4. Repairing decommissioned disks
+5. Cleaning up obsolete fragments
+6. Garbage collecting fragments written by dead (or extremely slow) clients
+7. Repair by policy (upgrade objects written with a narrow policy to wider policies when applicable)
+8. Diverse work items (cleanup osds/namespaces, repair object for which a bad fragment was detected, rewrite a namespace, ...)

+This work can be executed by 1 or more maintenance agents.
+ALBA tries not to have 2 maintenance agents perform the same work.
+This requires a bit of coordination.
+Hence 2 concepts are introduced:
+- maintenance master
+- position (number) of the maintenance process (e.g. 7 of 9)

+Tasks 1 & 2 are only performed by the maintenance master.
+Task 4 is performed by all maintenance agents.
+They don't run into each others way due to how they select which objects to repair.
+Tasks 3, 5, 6 & 7 are divided amongst the several agents based on the namespace_id.
+Task 8 is divided amongst the several agents based on the work_id.

 The self healing has some default parameters but these can be overridden through the ALBA CLI.

 ##### Retrieve the maintenance config